-- Pulmonary thromboembolism when anticoagulant therapy is contraindicated: - Failure of anticoagulant therapy in thromboembolic diseases: - · Emergency treatment following massive PE where anticipated benefits of conventional therapy are reduced; and - Chronic, recurrent PE where anticoagulant therapy has failed or is contraindicated.
+- Pulmonary thromboembolism when anticoagulant therapy is contraindicated; - Failure of anticoagulant therapy in thromboembolic diseases; - Emergency treatment following massive PE where anticipated benefits of conventional therapy are reduced; and - Chronic, recurrent PE where anticoagulant therapy has failed or is contraindicated.

-The Günther Tulip Filter implant may be retrieved if clinically indicated; please refer to Section 5.2, via a jugular vein for filtration of inferior vena cava (IVC) blood to prevent PE.
+The Günther Tulip Filter implant may be retrieved if clinically indicated; please refer to Section 5.3, Optional Filter Retrieval for more information.
+The product is intended for percutaneous placement via a femoral or jugular vein for filtration of inferior vena cava (IVC) blood to prevent PE.